P'unk Ave

 • Other duties as assigned

-Qualifications and Competencies:
+Qualifications and Competencies

-• At least one year experience working with children in outdoor settings.
+• At least one year of experience working with children in outdoor settings.
 Experience with early childhood preferred

 • Background / interest in biology, ecology, environmental studies or education preferred

-• Effective classroom / group management skills
+• Effective classroom/group management skills

 • Excellent oral communication skills and the ability to project